Canadian-Sheep-Federation/CSFIntershipAssessment2023/README.md

 Note on Assesment:
 I was not able to get the application to consume the public api key, possibly because the api key is faulty.
 However, what I would have done for the application to consume a public api can be seen in ./server/model/model.js

+Discuss how the application and api could be extended and improved

+The application could be extended by being able to choose from various pet shelters, and then adding, deleting, updating pet information within each pet shelter.